Enjoying our puzzle hints?

 Yellow group — BITS OF HARDWARE

-Why is “WASHER” in the Yellow group?
+Why is “Washer” in the Yellow group?

-a small, flat, ring-shaped piece of material used to reduce friction or prevent leakage
+a small, flat, ring-shaped piece of material used to reduce friction

-Blue group — GO BACK AND FORTH
+Green group — GO BACK AND FORTH

-Why is “SEESAW” in the Blue group?
+Why is “Seesaw” in the Green group?

 Word definitions